sourcenetwork/defradb/README.md

 ## Install

-Install `defradb` by downloading the pre-compiled binaries available on the releases page, or building it yourself using a local [Go toolchain](https://golang.org/) and the following instructions:
+Install `defradb` by [downloading pre-compiled binaries](https://github.com/sourcenetwork/defradb/releases), or building it locally using the [Go toolchain](https://golang.org/):
 ```
 git clone git@github.com:sourcenetwork/defradb.git
 make install
 ```

-It is recommended to additionally to be able to play around with queries using a native GraphQL client.
+It is recommended to play around with queries using a native GraphQL client.
 GraphiQL is a popular option - [download it](https://www.electronjs.org/apps/graphiql).

 ## Start

 `defradb start` spins up a node.
 Keep it running to perform the following examples.

-You can test your connection to the node using `defradb client ping`.
+Verify you are properly connected to the node using `defradb client ping`.

-By default, `~/.defradb/` is used as configuration and data directory, and it provides a GraphQL endpoint at http://localhost:9181/api/v0/graphql.
+By default, `~/.defradb/` is the configuration and data directory, and a GraphQL endpoint is provided at http://localhost:9181/api/v0/graphql.

 Connect a GraphQL client (e.g. GraphiQL) to the endpoint to conveniently obtain introspection and perform requests (`query`, `mutation`).